Charisse R. Lillie is Fellow and Vice President of Community Investment of Comcast Corporation and serves as an Executive of the Comcast Foundation.

-Charisse R. Lillie is Vice President of Community Investment of Comcast Corporation and President of the Comcast Foundation.
+Charisse previously served as Vice President of Community Investment for Comcast Corporation and as President of the Comcast Foundation for nearly seven years.
 She joined Comcast in 2005 as Vice President, Human Resources-Comcast Corporation, and Senior Vice-President, Human Resources-Comcast Cable.
 She was a partner in the law firm of Ballard Spahr Andrews & Ingersoll, LLP in Philadelphia from January 1992 to February 2005.
 She was Chair of the Litigation Department from 2002 to 2005, and was a member of the Employment and Labor Law Group of the firm.
 She also served as an advisor to clients on diversity and anti-discrimination issues.
 She is a frequent lecturer regarding diversity, community investment and corporate social responsibility.

 Prior to joining the firm, Charisse’s legal experience included positions as Trial Attorney, U.S. Department of Justice, Civil Rights Division; Assistant United States Attorney for the Eastern District of Pennsylvania; General Counsel to the Redevelopment Authority of the City of Philadelphia; and City Solicitor of the City of Philadelphia.
 In addition, Charisse has been a member of many civic commissions.
 She is a member of the Board of Trustees of Howard University, NBCUniversal Foundation, The Franklin Institute, Penn Mutual Life Insurance Company and the Philadelphia Electric Company, an Exelon Company.
 She is the former chair of the Board of The Federal Reserve Bank of Philadelphia.
 In 2012, she received the Inaugural Diversity Leadership Award from Temple University Law Alumni Association.
-She has been honored by CableFAX: The Magazine in 2013, 2012 and 2011 as one of the most influential minorities and powerful women in cable.
+She has been honored by CableFAX: The Magazine in 2015, 2014, 2013, 2012 and 2011 as one of the most influential minorities and powerful women in cable.
+Additionally, in 2016 she was named a "Woman to Watch" by Multichannel News.

 The Houston, Texas native received her B.A. in 1973 from Wesleyan University (cum laude); her J.D. in 1976 from Temple Law School (Dean’s Honor List); and her LL.M. in 1982 from Yale Law School.
 She was awarded an honorary Doctor of Laws degree from Seton Hill University, Greensburg, PA, in 2005.
 In 2011, she was awarded an honorary Doctor of Humane Letters degree from Peirce College in Philadelphia, PA.
 In 2013, she was awarded an honorary Doctor of Laws degree from Cheyney University.
 She worked as a research assistant to the Honorable A. Leon Higginbotham, Jr. from 1975 to 1976 on his first book, In The Matter of Color.
 Charisse was law clerk to the Honorable Clifford Scott Green, U.S. District Court for the Eastern District of Pennsylvania from 1976 to 1978.